TeliaSoneraNorge/styleguide/component-lib/README.md

 ## Usage

-- In your project import styles `import '@telia/styleguide/dist/index.css';`
+- In your project import styles `import '@telia/styleguide/dist/index.css';`.
+You can also import `@telia/styleguide/dist/components.css` instead, if you only want the components CSS and not the global styles.
 - Then import components `import { Button } from '@telia/styleguide';`

 # Other